dkalenov/trading-bots-and-strategies/ML_candle_patterns_bot/README.md

 Testing
 The strategy works randomly
 GradientBoosting shows better results.
-Buy anyway, the models are not effective
+But anyway, the models are not effective